This was a combination mandolin-guitar that allows you to play mandolin music while playing the left-hand fingerings like a guitar.

 It was tuned like a regular guitar, but an octave up.
 A mandolin is tuned in fifths.

 During that era in Italy, mandolins were all the rage.
 Different regions developed their own variations of mandolin, with a differing array of strings.

-The only guitarist I have every seen use one is Buddy Miller.
-I saw him and Julie at a local club and Buddy used it on one song.
+The only guitarist I have seen use one is Buddy Miller.
+I saw him and his wife Julie at a local club and Buddy used it on one song.